TarsierMessenger/TarsierMessenger/CONTRIBUTING.md

 ### Principles

 - Features are developed on `feature/[issue number]-[feature name]` branches.
 Eg. `feature/23-peer-discovery`.
-- Small changes that can go whenever are pushed to the `develop` branch.
+- Small changes that can go whenever are pushed to the `master` branch.
-- When features are finished, a pull request is opened to `develop` for any ad hoc review before merging.
+- When features are finished, a pull request is opened to `master` for any ad hoc review before merging.
 - A `feature/*` will only be merged if all the tests pass, as reported inline in the pull request by the Jenkins plugin.
-- `develop` branch is merged to `master` via pull request in preparation for release.

 Please take a look at the [Atlassian Git Tutorial](https://www.atlassian.com/git/tutorials/) if you are not already comfortable with Git.
 Especially the first two sections: Getting Started and Collaborating.